Company's Philosophy on Corporate Governance

 (i) Composition of the Board

 The Board of Directors of the Company includes individuals who are professionals in their respective areas of specialization and who have held eminent positions.
-The Board is broad based and comprises of individuals drawn from management, technical, financial and legal fields The members of the Board are individuals with leadership qualities and strategic insight.
+The Board is broad based and comprises of individuals drawn from management, technical, financial and legal fields.
+The members of the Board are individuals with leadership qualities and strategic insight.
 The current policy of the Company is to have an Executive Chairman who is also the Managing Director.
-Directors including Non-executive Directors are professionally competent.
-At present, the Board consists of eleven members, of which six are Non-Executive Independent Directors.
-None of the Directors on the Board of Rolta India Ltd. is a director in more than ten listed companies, member of more than ten committees and Chairman of more than five committees, across all the Companies in which they are Director.
+Directors including Non-Executive Directors are professionally competent.
+Company has an appropriate mix of Executive and Independent Directors to maintain independence of Board, at present the Board consists of eleven members, of which six are Non-Executive Independent Directors.
+None of the Non-Executive Independent Directors is responsible for day-to-day affairs of the Company.
+The Board periodically evaluates the need for change in its composition and size.
+All Directors informed the Board about the Board Membership and Board Committee Membership they occupy in other companies including Chairmanship in Board / Committee of such companies.
+They notify Company of any change that take place in these disclosures at the Board Meetings.
+None of the Directors on the Board of Rolta India Ltd. is a director in more than ten listed companies, member of more than ten committees and Chairman of more than five committees , across all the Companies in which he is a Director.
 The Board's role, functions, responsibilities and accountability are clearly defined.

-The Board has access to all strategic information within the Company.
-Regular updates provided to the Board inter alia, include:
+Regular updates provided to the Board inter-alia, include:

-Information on recruitment and remuneration of senior officers one level below the Board level, including appointment or removal of Officer of the Company.
+• Information on recruitment and remuneration of senior officers one level below the Board level, including appointment or removal of Chief Financial Officer and the Company Secretary.

-Any issue, which involves possible public or product liability claims of substantial nature, including any judgement or order which, may have passed strictures on the conduct of the Company or taken an adverse view regarding another enterprise that can have negative implications on the Company.
+• Any issue, which involves possible public or product liability claims of substantial nature, including any judgment or order which, may have passed strictures on the conduct of the Company or taken an adverse view regarding another enterprise that can have negative implications on the Company.

-Non-compliance of any regulatory, statutory or listing requirements and shareholders service such as non-payment of dividend, etc.
+• Status of Compliances, Regulatory, statutory or listing requirements and shareholders service such as Non-Payment of Dividend, Investor Grievances etc.

 (ii) Board Meetings:

-Five Board Meetings were held last year with a minimum of one meeting in each Quarter.
-The Board Meetings of the Company are pre-scheduled and adequate notice is given to the members of the Board.
+Six Board Meetings were held last year with a minimum of one meeting in each Quarter.
+The Board Meetings of the Company are prescheduled and adequate notice is given to the members of the Board.
 Apart from the Quarterly Board Meetings, the Company convenes additional Board Meetings if required by giving appropriate notice to the Directors to consider specific matters related to the business of the Company.
-The Board Meetings are generally held at the Registered Office of the Company at Rolta Tower A, Rolta Technology Park, MIDC-Marol, Andheri (East), Mumbai - 400093, India.
+Board Meetings are held generally at the Registered Office of the Company at Rolta Tower-A, Rolta Technology Park, MIDC-Marol, Andheri (East), Mumbai - 400093, India.

 For effective corporate management, the Board has constituted various Committees viz.
-Management Committee which meets every month, Audit Committee quarterly, Compensation Committee thrice in a year and Investors' Grievance Committee also twice in a year.
+Management Committee which meets generally every month, Audit Committee quarterly, Compensation Committee had its meeting three times in the year and Investors' Grievance Committee also met twice in a year.

-During the financial year 2011-12, the Board of the Company, as also the various specialised committees constituted by the Board, held as many as 26 meetings, which include 5 meetings of the Board.
+During the financial year 2012-13, the Board of the Company, as also the various specialised Committees constituted by the Board, held as many as 26 meetings, which include 6 meetings of the Board.
+The necessary Quorum was present for the meetings.
 Information as required to be given in terms of Annexure 1A to Clause 49 of the Listing Agreement, was placed before the Board for its consideration and all matters with explanatory notes / reports relating to the respective committees were circulated to the committee members before the meetings.

 2. Management Committee

-The Management Committee comprises three Whole-time Directors (including the Chairman) and two non-executive and independent Directors, namely Mr. K. K. Singh, Mr. A. D. Tayal, Mr. Hiranya Ashar, Mr. R.R.
-Kumar and Mr. K. R. Modi.
-Mr. K. K. Singh is the Chairman of the Management Committee.
+The Management Committee comprises of five Directors out of which three are Whole-time Directors namely Mr. Kamal K Singh, Mr. A D Tayal, Mr. Hiranya Ashar and two are non-executive and independent Directors, namely Mr. R R Kumar and Mr. K R Modi.
+Mr Kamal K Singh is the Chairman of the Management Committee.
 The Company Secretary acts as the Secretary to the Management Committee.
-The minutes of the Management Committee and other Committee meetings are placed before the Board for its information and ratification at the immediate following Board meeting.
+The minutes of the Management Committee and other Committee meetings are placed before the Board for its information and ratification at the immediate following Board Meeting.

 3. Investors' Grievance Committee

-The Board of Directors of the Company, has formed an Investors' Grievance Committee comprising of two Non-Executive and two Whole-time Directors.
-The Investors' Grievances Committee is chaired by Mr. K. R. Modi and its other members include Mr. R. R. Kumar, Mr. A. D. Tayal and Mr. Hiranya Ashar.
-Mr. Dharmesh Desai, the Company Secretary and the Compliance Officer under Clause 49 of the Listing Agreement, also acts as the Secretary of the Investors' Grievance Committee.
+The Board of Directors of the Company has formed an Investors' Grievance Committee comprising of four Directors out of which two are Non-Executive and two Whole-time Directors.
+The Investors' Grievances Committee is chaired by Mr. K R Modi and its other members include Mr. R R Kumar, Mr. A D Tayal and Mr. Hiranya Ashar.
+Company Secretary and the Compliance Officer under Clause 49 of the Listing Agreement, also acts as the Secretary of the Investors' Grievance Committee.

-M/s Link Intime India Pvt.
-Ltd. as its Registrar & Share Transfer Agent have been appointed w.e.f.
-1st February, 2011.
-The transfers received by the Company/ Registrar & Share Transfer Agent are generally processed and transferred within 15 days from the date of receipt if the documents are complete in all respects.
-No valid transfer request remains pending for transfer to the transferees as on 30th June 2012.
+M/s.
+Link Intime India Pvt.
+Ltd. are our Registrar & Share Transfer Agent.
+The share transfers received by the Company/ Registrar & Share Transfer Agent are generally processed and transferred within 15 days from the date of receipt if the documents are complete in all respects.
+No valid transfer request remains pending for transfer to the transferees as on 30th June 2013.
 All requests for dematerialization of shares are likewise processed and confirmation thereof is normally communicated to the concerned depository within 10 working days of receipt of all documents.

 The Committee monitors the Redressal of Investor Grievances.
-The total number of complaints received and replied to the satisfaction of the shareholders during the year under review was 44.
-The complaints received from regulatory authorities and pending as on June 30, 2012 were as follows:
+The total number of complaints received and replied to the satisfaction of the shareholders during the year under review was 232.
+There are no complaints outstanding or pending with the regulatory authorities as on 30th June, 2013 for redressal.

 4. Audit Committee

-The Company held four Audit Committee meetings for the review of Quarterly financial results relating to the period July 1, 2011 to June 30, 2012.
+The Company held 4 Audit Committee meetings for the review of Quarterly financial results relating to the period July 1, 2012 to June 30, 2013.
 These meetings were attended by all the Committee members.
 The Committee invited the Auditors to be present at each of these meetings.
 The Company Secretary acts as the Secretary of the Audit Committee.

 The Audit Committee also advises the management on the areas where in internal audit process can be strengthened.
 The minutes of the meetings of the Audit Committee are circulated to the members of the Committee and placed before the Board.